quisquous/cactbot/docs/TimelineGuide.md

 This script will walk through a timeline file and print out the same timeline file, adjusted by any amount, positive or negative.

-If you are using VSCode, you can also use the [adjust time feature](https://github.com/MaikoTan/cactbot-highlight#adjust-time) from [cactbot-highlight](https://marketplace.visualstudio.com/items?itemName=MaikoTan.cactbot-highlight) extension, which offer a simple way to adjust time in one-click.
+If you are using VSCode, you can also use the [adjust time feature](https://github.com/MaikoTan/cactbot-highlight#adjust-time) from the [cactbot-highlight](https://marketplace.visualstudio.com/items?itemName=MaikoTan.cactbot-highlight) extension, which offer a simple way to adjust time in one-click.

 (Note: they both will not adjust jumps.)